Region Overviews: Portugal Travel Guide: Overview

 Lindeza.
-It means "prettiness" in Portuguese.
+It means "loveliness" in Portuguese.
 And it's the best way to describe what you'll see on our Portugal Walking & Hiking Tour.
 Hike through Sintra and into the Douro River Valley.
 Breathtaking natural beauty.
 Green hills rolling down to the dazzling Atlantic coast.
 Moorish castles and pastel palaces.
 Richly colored red wines and the champagne hues of Vinho Verde.
 From Lisbon to Porto.
 Que lindeza.
-What prettiness.
+What loveliness.

 Start Lisbon / End Porto